 Capital budgeting revolves around capital expenditures which include large inflow and outflow of money to finance investment projects.
 It is a process by which a company decides whether it should invest in a project or not.
 We should understand the advantages and disadvantages of capital budgeting as a technique to have a correct interpretation of results thereof.

 Capital budgeting is largely used for long-term investment opportunities whose tenure is more than a year and fetches returns over several subsequent years.
 These investment opportunities could be for new plant & machinery, factory facility, construction of a building, etc. Capital budgeting is a very important tool in finance but it comes with its own merits and demerits.

 Advantages of Capital Budgeting

-- Capital budgeting helps a company to understand various risks involved in an investment opportunity and how these risks affect the returns of the company.
+- Capital budgeting helps a company to understand the various risks involved in an investment opportunity and how these risks affect the returns of the company.

 - It helps the company to estimate which investment option would yield the best possible return.